sohistinfo/sohistinfo.github.io/english.md

 - April 14, 2025, from 3 PM to 5 PM - [Jaroslav Švelch](http://svelch.com/cv/) - Charles University (Czech Republic)
 - June 16, 2025, from 3 PM to 5 PM - [Michael Homberg](https://wigh.wcfia.harvard.edu/people/michael-homberg) - University of Cologne (Germany)

-# 📍 Location
+# 📍 Practical Information and Registration

+To attend the seminar, please **[register here](https://framaforms.org/inscription-seminaire-de-socio-histoire-de-linformatique-1725366317)**.

 The seminar will be held in hybrid at the Conservatoire National des Arts et Métiers, at **2 rue Conté, 75003 Paris**, in room 30-1-18 (building number 30, first basement, room 18).

-A connection link will be communicated on this page before the event.
+A connexion link wil be sent by email prior to the event to registered remote participants.

 # 💭 Our approach